polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 The typical firmware update process is:

-1. Open the firmware update section in PicoKeyApp
+1. Open the firmware update section in PicoKey App
 2. Select the firmware file to be installed
    (firmware files are usually provided as a binary image)
 3. Start the update process
-4. Wait until PicoKeyApp reports completion
+4. Wait until PicoKey App reports completion
 5. Reconnect the device if requested

 During the update: